-This is the first in a forthcoming series of posts in which we’ll discuss ad integration across many different sports, including the NFL, NBA, NHL, and more.
+This is the first in a forthcoming series of posts in which we’ll discuss ad integration across many different sports, including the NBA, NHL, and more.

 The Rise of OTT